 Learning how to breathe correctly during pregnancy and birth increases the flow of vibrant energy and ‘feel good’ hormones in your body.
 The importance of the breath is very rarely contemplated in the Western world.

-Unless we are made aware of our breathing, we go through life breathing unconsciously not even fully filling the lungs.
+Unless we are made aware of our breathing, we go through life breathing unconsciously not even fully filling our lungs.

 Birth breathing takes practice, because many of us have never done it this way before.
 It’s important to spend time being aware of your breathing and realising just how much air you are taking in, as well as the importance of fully breathing out.